|Hieroglyphics painting as seen in the |

 The painting was to be used instead in a place found in a corridor aboard the derelict instead of the egg silo and then eventually dropped completely from the production, also it was possibly that it looked a little too much like a product of the Egyptian mythology rather than something strictly alien.

-j) The theme of Nut the Sky Goddess involved in Giger choice of grave stone
+k) The theme of Nut the Sky Goddess involved in Giger choice of grave stone

-This painting was one that HR Giger liked very much, and when he died, it was actually being considered for his grave adornment, but since this was rejected by the Commune de Gruyères.
+It was one that HR Giger liked very much, and when he died, it was actually being considered for his grave adornment, but since this was rejected by the Commune de Gruyères.

 Instead a tomb slab designed by Carmen Giger inspired by Egyptian sarcophagi, utilising Giger's designs from other projects, made from Galaxy natural stone from India, with gold mineral inclusions resembling a star-scattered night sky was used to evoke the idea of the Egyptian sky goddess